zpl-c/librg/README.md

 4. `cmake --open .` (opens VS with the solution)
 5. And repeat steps from above

-For developers it offers nice benefits:
+For developers, it offers nice benefits:

  * compile- and run-time configurable
  * written in C99 (portability reasons)